EmeraldIngot/dontdie-minecraft/README.md

 A python program that causes your computer to bluescreen whenever you die in Minecraft

 # If you want the prerelease with a GUI download it here:
-https://github.com/EmeraldIngot/dontdie-minecraft/releases/tag/v1.3-pre
+***Be sure to right click and run this program as administrator or with sudo or else it won't work!*** https://github.com/EmeraldIngot/dontdie-minecraft/releases/tag/v1.3-pre

 # Requirements
-***Be sure to right click and run this program as administrator or else it won't work!***
+***Be sure to right click and run this program as administrator or with sudo or else it won't work!***

 Don't Die is now officially supported on Windows, macOS, and Linux!

-No requirements to run executable
+No requirements to run binaries

 Requires Python 3.11 or later to build from source